-Step G-2: Remove the two shoulder clamps holding A panels (2) and (4) to B panel (3).
-(As each course proceeds, remove only two clamps at a time to allow for setting of each new panel.)(Figure 26) To prevent concrete-to-concrete contact at horizontal joints, set two bearing pads onto the top edge of panel (3).
+Step G-2: Remove the clamp holding the full height panels [1] and [3] to the half height panel [2].
+(As each course proceeds, remove only two clamps at a time to allow for setting of each new panel.
+Clamps should not be removed prior to complete backfilling of the affected panels.)
+To prevent concrete-to-concrete contact at horizontal joints, set four bearing pads onto the top edge of panel [2].
+Allow for 1/4" clearance between bearing pad and back of panel lip.

-Step G-3: Set A panel (101) onto B panel (3) (Figure 26), centering the panel to ensure equal vertical joints and matching the panels front face to that of panel (3).
-Set the batter of the panel the same as the first course using wedges at the ear.
-Clamp the new A panel (101) to the initial course panels (2) and (4).
-Don't over tighten the clamps as they may remove the batter set in the panel (101).
+Step G-3: Set the full height panel [101] onto the half height panel [2] (Figure 26), centering the panel to ensure equal vertical joints and matching the panel's front face to that of panel [2].
+Set the batter of the panel as for the panels of the first course and clamp the full height panel [101] to the initial course panels [1] and [3].
+Don't over-tighten the clamps as they may remove the batter set in the panel.

-Step G-4: Remove the next pair of clamps; place bearing pads onto the half panel (5); and set A panel (102) onto it.
-Match the face of the panel just placed to that of the panel below, and set its batter.
-Clamp the panel (102) to adjacent panels (4) and (6).
+Step G-4: Remove the next pair of clamps; place horizontal joint material onto the half panel [4]; and set the full height panel [102] onto it.
+Center the panel to assure equal vertical joints.
+Match the face of the panel just placed to that of the panel below, and set its' batter.
+Clamp the panel [102] to adjacent panels [3] and [5].

-Continue to set A panels in the same sequence.
-As the work proceeds, check the wall's alignment frequently.
-Install joint materials as in step C-1.
+Continue to set full height panels in the same sequence.
+As work proceeds, check the wall's alignment frequently.
+Install joint material as in Step D-1.

-Step G-5: When the course of panels is complete and after vertical and horizontal filter cloth has been installed, place backfill in lifts according to the Plans, Specification, and Contract Documents up to 2" above the tie strip level.
+Step G-5: When the course of panels is complete and after vertical and horizontal filter cloth has been installed, place backfill in lifts according to the Plans, Specification, and Contract Documents up to 2-in. above the tie strip level.
 Figure 27 illustrates the sequence for backfilling the second and subsequent courses.

-Step G-6: After backfilling, recheck the batter and alignment of the wall, then place and connect the next layer of reinforcing strips as in step E-1.
+Step G-6: After backfilling, recheck the batter and alignment of the wall, then place and connect the next layer of reinforcing strips as in step F-1.

-Step G-7: Backfill up to the top of the A (full) panels of the initial course and the bracing can now be removed.
-If after backfilling to the top of the A panels, panels of the initial course did not become almost vertical, or if panels have gone beyond the vertical, adjust the amount of batter in the second course so that the third row will become vertical after backfilling.
+Step G-7: Backfill up to the top of the full height panels of the initial course and the bracing can now be removed.
+If after backfilling to the top of the full height panels, panels of the initial course did not become almost vertical, or if panels have gone beyond the vertical, adjust the amount of batter in the second course so that the third row will become vertical after backfilling.

 Placement and compaction of part or all of a berm or an embedment at the lower front surface of the structure can begin (Figure 28).
+Removal of the spacers at the base of the wall must be complete prior to placing this material.